largepreview.png

 Where bodies meet buildings.
 Where form meets feeling.

-Skin to Skin Architecture is an invitation to feel the built world as a fourth epidermal layer of our skin, porous, alive and responsive.
+Skin to Skin Architecture is an invitation to feel the built world as another epidermal layer of our skin, porous, alive and responsive.

 It’s about buildings that breathe, that touch us back, that respond to the body as much as the climate.